Vinay12345-neutron/DaSH-Lab-Induction-Assignment-2025/part2_paper_analysis/Analysis.md

 ### System design and architecture

-The vLLM system (Figure 4) adopts a distributed architecture with a centralized Scheduler and multiple distributed GPU Workers.
+The vLLM system adopts a distributed architecture with a centralized Scheduler and multiple distributed GPU Workers.
 The key innovation is the KV Cache Manager, which manages memory in a paged fashion, enabled by the new attention algorithm.

 ### Key algorithms or techniques

-PagedAttention (Paging for LLMs): This is the core modification to the attention mechanism.
+**PagedAttention (Paging for LLMs):** This is the core modification to the attention mechanism.

 The KV cache for a sequence is divided into Logical KV Blocks.